-Required Field Courses: AGEC 673 Fundamentals in Resource and Environmental Economics AGEC 677 Frontiers in Agricultural Economics and Agribusiness Subtotal in Field Area 6 Credits Field Courses (Two out of the following courses) AGEC 671 Fundamentals in Agribusiness and Managerial Economics AGEC 672 Fundamentals in Applied Market Analysis AGEC 673 Fundamentals in Resource and Environmental Economics AGEC 676 Frontiers in Applied Market Analysis AGEC 677 Frontiers in Resource and Environmental Economics AGEC 695 Frontiers in Agricultural Economics and Agribusiness Subtotal in Fi ield Elective Area Total Field Requirements: In satisfying the field elective requirements, students may substitute courses for the six courses listed above.
-However, students must obtain the approval of the Graduate Advisory Committee (GAC) to take masters-level courses offered in Agricultural Economics, Economics, and the Mays Business School; or departmental courses that are prerequisite to field courses or part of the core PhD curriculum.
-Students may not include any 681, 684, 685, or 691 credits for field courses.
-Total Minimum Course Requirements Research AGEC 691 Research All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
-Additional hours of coursework can be used to replace research hours.
-Total Credits literature.
+Required Fie eld Courses: AGEC 673 Fundamentals in Resource and Environmental Economics 3 Credits AGEC 677 Frontiers in Agricultural Economics and Agribusiness 3 Credits Subtotal in F ield Area 6 Credits Field Course s (Two out of the following courses) AGEC 671 Fundamentals in Agribusiness and Managerial Economics AGEC 672 Fundamentals in Applied Market Analysis AGEC 673 Fundamentals in Resource and Environmental Economics AGEC 676 Frontiers in Applied Market Analysis AGEC 677 Frontiers in Resource and Environmental Economics AGEC 695 Frontiers in Agricultural Economics and Agribusiness Subtotal in F ield Elective Area 6 Credits Total Field R Requirements: 12 Credits However, students mucourses offered in A courses that are prerect elective requirements, students may substitute courses for the six const obtain the approval of the Graduate Advisory Committee (GAC) to gricultural Economics, Economics, and the Mays Business School quisite to field courses or part of the core PhD curriculum.
+Students may credit for field courses. take masters-level l; or departmental Total Minimum Cou rse Requirements 42 Credits Research AGEC 691 Research 22 Credits (Research Methodolo st attain a level of understanding of philosophy of science comparately) and a working knowledge of the use of computers in research secoursework can be used to replace research hours.
+Total Credits 64 Credits